cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 ### Privacy

-Don't use Lucid apps to store [sensitive, personal](https://ico.org.uk/for-organisations/guide-to-data-protection/key-definitions/), or other high value data like commercial or financial information that could cause harm if lost or exposed.
+Don't use Lucid apps to store [sensitive, personal](https://ico.org.uk/for-organisations/guide-to-data-protection/key-definitions/), or other high value data like commercial or financial information, that could cause harm if lost or exposed.

 Content can be disclosed publicly under the [Freedom of Information Act](https://ico.org.uk/for-organisations/guide-to-freedom-of-information/what-is-the-foi-act/).
 All content in paid accounts can be retrieved by administrators.